Murphy's Law of Love: Plot summary

 Guan Xiao-tong has been dealing with Murphy's Law from the moment she was conceived.
 Just as she was starting to imagine a future with her boyfriend he dumps her, telling her he is set to marry someone he doesn't love but is wealthy.
 That same night, at the same place, Ji Jia-wei gets rejected when he proposes marriage to his celebrity girlfriend He Zhi-yu, who cares more about her career than him.
 Heartbroken, Jia-wei gives the engagement ring to a drunk Xiao-tong.
 A year later Xiao-tong and Jia-wei meet again in the most unpleasant circumstances and become instant enemies when his umbrella accidentally splashes puddle water on her.
 She becomes annoyed with his unapologetic behavior while he thinks she should have been more observant of her surroundings.
-Their hatred for each other grows when they find out that they're in the opposite business of love.
+Their hatred for each other grows when they discover that they're in the opposite business of love.
 She's a Love Doctor that helps people find love at a matchmaking service while he's the boss and owner of a divorce firm that helps couples walk away from their broken marriages amicably.

 When one of Jia-wei's employees and friends signs him up as a member of the matchmaking service as a joke, he becomes the most popular bachelor.
 Soon Xiao-tong is pressured by her boss and has to pretend to be friendly to Jia-wei in order to get him to accept an invitation to her company's matchmaking party so he can meet all the female members of the matchmaking service that are interested in him.
-During Xiao-tong's persuasion for Jia-wei to accept her company's invitation he slowly develops feelings for her that at first he is uncertain of since he can't stand her.
+During Xiao-tong's persuasion for Jia-wei to accept her company's invitation, he slowly develops feelings for her that at first he is uncertain of since he thought he couldn't stand her.
 However, every time restaurateur Xiang Zi-yan who possess all the qualities of Xiao-tong's ideal guy, is in her presence he becomes jealous and mad that she isn't paying attention to him.
 When his secretary, who is a follower of Xiao-tong's love advice blog, tells him to think about his feelings clearly he is unable to deny his feelings for Xiao-tong.